LPW Logo

 Foreigners cannot buy land as sale of land to foreigners has been prohibited from the 2013 budget.
 Land can only be leased out for a max of 99 years.
 Foreigners or companies (with more than 50% foreign ownership) no longer need to pay the 15% land tax from 1st Jan 2016 (LAND (RESTRICTIONS ON ALIENATION) (AMENDMENT) - issued 2nd Sept 2016)

-VAT & taxes on apartment sales
+VAT on apartment sales

 Taxes for Property